tal13b/azure-network-protocols/README.md

 Normal domain users are granted permission to only read from the "read-access" group, read and write in the "write-acces" group, and not access the "no-access" group at all.
-Admin only are allowed permission to access the "no access" group.
+Only Admins are allowed permission to access the "no access" group.

 <h2>Actions and Observations</h2>